SAIC Volkswagen

 SAIC Volkswagen Automotive Co., Ltd., formerly known as Shanghai Volkswagen Automotive Co., Ltd. is an automobile manufacturing company headquartered in Anting, Shanghai, China and a joint venture between SAIC Motor and Volkswagen Group.
-It was founded in 1984 and produces cars under the Volkswagen, Škoda and Audi marques.
+It was founded in 1984 and produces cars under the Volkswagen and Audi marques.
 It is the second automobile manufacturing joint venture in China after American Motors and the first German car manufacturer to enter China.

 The joint venture is made up of equity from SAIC Motor (50%), Volkswagen AG (40%), Volkswagen (China) Invest (10%), with a fixed-term venture for 45 years up until 2030.
 It is the first of three joint ventures operated by Volkswagen in China, alongside FAW-Volkswagen with FAW Group and Volkswagen Anhui with JAC Group.

 History

 In November 1978, the first delegation headed by Zhou Zijian, then Minister of the First Ministry of Machinery Industry, visited the then West Germany Volkswagen.
 In 1982, China purchased 100 Santana units from Volkswagen and assembled them in Shanghai Automobile Plant for trial.
 The first Volkswagen Santana produced in Shanghai Automobile Plant was delivered in 1983.
 On October 10, 1984, the joint venture contract of SAIC Volkswagen Automotive Co., Ltd. was signed in the Great Hall of the People in Beijing.
 The Chinese and German parties each invested 50% of the company, and the contract period was 25 years.
 Two days later, Vice Premier Li Peng of the State Council of the People's Republic of China and Chancellor Helmut Kohl of West Germany laid the foundation stone for SAIC Volkswagen.
 Shanghai Volkswagen began automobile production in 1985.
 As car imports fell to some 34,000 in 1990, SAIC Volkswagen's production of its Santana models reached nearly 19,000 vehicles that year.
 By 1993 SAIC Volkswagen's output had reached 100,000 vehicles.

 Volkswagen was aided by some Shanghai municipal efforts.
 Various restrictions on engine size, as well as incentives to city taxi companies, helped ensure a safe market in the company's relatively wealthy home arena.
 The Shanghai plant was by far the winner among all new JVs, as it produced cars that could function as taxis, vehicles for government officials and transport for the newly emerging business elite.
 Volkswagen also encouraged its foreign parts suppliers to create joint ventures in China, and their resulting product helped SAIC Volkswagen achieve an 85 per cent local content rate by 1993.
 In May 2018, SAIC Volkswagen started to export the Santana, Lavida, Lamando, and Tiguan to the Philippines as part of the new ASEAN-China Free Trade Agreement (ACFTA).
 The joint venture was also in the process of building an electric-car plant in Anting, near Shanghai by late 2018; it was expected to make 300,000 e-vehicles per year, starting in 2020.